 How bad?
 Well, stuff like venom, viruses, bacteria, and parasites.
 Some of that bad stuff can, in fact, kill people.
-Others can produce virulent diseases lasting a lifetime.
+Others can produce virulent diseases that can lead to an early grave, and chronic ones lasting a long, tortuous lifetime.
 Between those extremes and “nothing to worry about” lies a huge gulf, and even when near the “nothing to worry about” side, practically all that bad stuff still makes life less pleasant.
-Therefore, it would be foolish not to recognize the risks that come with bites and skin disturbances.
+Therefore, one naturally reasons, it would be foolish not to recognize the risks that come with bites and skin disturbances.

 The Human Skin and How It Recognizes Pressure, Touch, Heat, Cold, and Pain…

-The largest internal organ in the human body is the liver.
+The largest internal organ in the human body is the liver (unless one views largeness in terms of surface area rather than volume, and considers the gastrointestinal tract to be an internal organ).
 But this article isn’t about internal organs, so we will leave discussions on the liver to others.
-Our interest is in the body’s largest organ over all, which happens to be the skin.
-The human skin is the organ we use to communicate with the outside world.
+Our interest is in the body’s largest organ over all, which happens to be the skin, particularly if you consider the gastrointestinal tract an extension of the skin.
+The human skin, particularly that portion which covers our outer body, is the organ we use to interact, immediately and directly, with the outside world.
 The world outside our body tells us about itself by touching us, and our skin uses that touch, from the outside world, to communicate to our brain the nature of the outside world with which we are in direct contact.
 It does so by activating a number of specialized sensors: Meissner’s corpuscles, Pacinian corpuscles, Merkel disks, and Ruffini endings.

 Meissner’s and Pacinian corpuscles adapt rapidly, and quickly stop firing in response to a constant stimulus.
 Merkel disks and Ruffini endings, on the other hand, adapt slowly and do not stop firing as long as a stimulus is present.
 A pencil held in one hand will cause the holder’s Meissner’s corpuscles, Pacinian corpuscles, Merkel’s disks, and Ruffini’s endings to fire the moment it is picked up.
 If the pen is held still, though, the Meissner’s and Pacinian corpuscles immediately stop firing, while the Merkel’s disks and Ruffini endings will continue to fire as long as the pencil is held.